-The text of observational and experimental articles is usually (but not necessarily) divided into sections with the headings Introduction, Methods, Results, and Discussion.
-This so-called "IMRAD" structure is not simply an arbitrary publication format, but rather a direct reflection of the process of scientific discovery.
-Long articles may need subheadings within some sections (especially the Results and Discussion sections) to clarify their content.
-Other types of articles, such as case reports, reviews, and editorials, are likely to need other formats.
+The text of observational and experimental articles is usually (but not necessarily) divided into the following sections: Introduction, Methods, Results, and Discussion.
+This so-called "IMRAD" structure is not an arbitrary publication format but rather a direct reflection of the process of scientific discovery.
+Long articles may need subheadings within some sections (especially Results and Discussion) to clarify their content.
+Other types of articles, such as case reports, reviews, and editorials, probably need to be formatted differently.

-Publication in electronic formats has created opportunities for adding details or whole sections in the electronic version only, layering information, cross-linking or extracting portions of articles, and the like.
-Authors need to work closely with editors in developing or using such new publication formats and should submit material for potential supplementary electronic formats for peer review.
+Electronic formats have created opportunities for adding details or whole sections, layering information, cross-linking or extracting portions of articles, and the like only in the electronic version.
+Authors need to work closely with editors in developing or using such new publication formats and should submit supplementary electronic material for peer review.

-Double spacing of all portions of the manuscript- including the title page, abstract, text, acknowledgments, references, individual tables, and legends-and generous margins make it possible for editors and reviewers to edit the text line by line, and add comments and queries, directly on the paper copy.
-If manuscripts are submitted electronically, the files should be double spaced, because the manuscript may need to be printed out for reviewing and editing.
+Double spacing all portions of the manuscript- including the title page, abstract, text, acknowledgments, references, individual tables, and legends-and generous margins make it possible for editors and reviewers to edit the text line by line and add comments and queries directly on the paper copy.
+If manuscripts are submitted electronically, the files should be double-spaced to facilitate printing for reviewing and editing.

-During the editorial process reviewers and editors frequently need to refer to specific portions of the manuscript, which is difficult unless the pages are numbered.
-Authors should therefore number all of the pages of the manuscript consecutively, beginning with the title page.
+Authors should number all of the pages of the manuscript consecutively, beginning with the title page, to facilitate the editorial process.